-Securities offered and/or distributed by GWFS Equities, Inc., Member FINRA/SIPC.
-GWFS is an affiliate of Empower Retirement, LLC; Great-West Funds, Inc.; and registered investment advisers, Advised Assets Group, LLC and Personal Capital.
+Securities, when presented, are offered and/or distributed by GWFS Equities, Inc., Member FINRA/SIPC.
+GWFS is an affiliate of Empower Retirement, LLC; Great-West Funds, Inc.; and registered investment adviser, Advised Assets Group, LLC.
 This material is for informational purposes only and is not intended to provide investment, legal or tax recommendations or advice.